CALGARY -- In the opening week of the season, the Anaheim Ducks have shown they aren't afraid to get offensive.

 On the heels of a seven-goal outburst in Anaheim's season-opener against the Vancouver Canucks, the Ducks struck five times but choked away a three-goal first period lead.
 However, Daniel Winnik's second goal of the night broke a 3-3 tie and Ryan Getzlaf's insurance tally – his second goal of the game -- in the third period proved to be the game-winner and assured the Ducks of another two points as they earned a 5-4 victory against the Calgary Flames at Scotiabank Saddledome on Monday night.

-With a 4-3 lead, Getzlaf banged home the loose puck laying just outside Miikka Kiprusoff’s crease to give the Ducks a comfortable two-goal lead with nine minutes remaining.
+But while Winnik's scoring at an impressive clip, it was Getzlaf's goal with 8:45 remaining that stood up to be the winner.
+Nursing a 4-3 lead, Getzlaf banged home the loose puck laying just outside Miikka Kiprusoff's crease to give the Ducks a comfortable two-goal edge.

-The Ducks picked up where they left off Saturday in Vancouver, striking early in the first.
+Anaheim picked up where it left off Saturday in Vancouver, striking early in the first.

 After Saku Koivu put the Ducks up by two, Winnik gave the visitors a 3-0 edge with his third of the season at 7:23, beating Kiprusoff with a soft wrist shot from the top of the faceoff circle.

-Calgary would answer back on just their third shot late in the period.
+Calgary would answer back on just its third shot late in the period.

-Carrying a power play over into the second, Glencross struck again, deflected a Michael Cammalleri shot behind Hiller at 1:13 to even the game 3-3.
+Carrying a power play over into the second, Glencross struck again, deflecting a Michael Cammalleri shot behind Hiller at 1:13 to even the game 3-3.